userkaranb/pants-viewer/README.md

 On the backend, it would be nice to use a real logger, to measure behavior and latency.
 If the size of our database grows, these queries could become more costly.

 I would also like to deploy this to a real environment, like heroku.
 I could place this in a docker container, and add config files so the URLs aren't hardcoded.
 Currently, this is only set up to run locally.

+Another thing would be adding tests to the front end viewer.
+The front end is fairly simple, and isn't doing a whole lot.
+The backend was tested pretty thorougly, which is why I was confident in the integrity of the data being displayed.
+That being said, if I had more time, I would like to add some tests to test our components.